 You decide!
 Is Grace Sherwood a witch?
 Question witnesses.
 Weigh evidence.
 Finally, cast your vote for the guilt or innocence of “the Virginia Witch.”
 Not appropriate for young children due to subject matter and intense emotion.

-While enslaved, African Americans continued to pass their cultural morals and values from generation to generation.
-Participate in this delightful, interactive program as instructive fables come to life, celebrating the significance of oral African tradition.
+In enslavement, African Americans continued to share cultural morals and values from generation to generation.
+Participate in this delightful, interactive program as instructive fables come to life, celebrating the significance of African oral tradition.

 Participate in a fun wool-spinning class for beginners.
 You'll learn the history of the drop spindle as well as the skills needed to spin your own yarn.
 All required supplies are provided, including your own drop spindle to take home.
 Not recommended for children under 10.
 Children under 12 must be accompanied by a ticketed adult.

 Take the challenge!
 Locked in a room with other suspected patriots, you must all work together to find clues and solve riddles to escape the King’s wrath.
-You have only one hour before a British officer returns to interrogate you!
+You have only one hour before a British officer will interrogate you!

 For 81 years, Williamsburg served as the seat of Virginia government.
 But what happened after the capital moved to Richmond?
 For more than two centuries, Williamsburg was a sleepy, small town.
 Using images and personal stories, explore the booms, busts, and eventual restoration of this unique community.